Running Ultralytics object detection and segmentation models in a few lines of code

 Here's how you can run a RT-DETR model:

-4# Load a pretrained YOLOv8n model
+# Load a COCO-pretrained RT-DETR-l model

 Ultralytics also offers models for segmentation tasks, such as MobileSAM and FastSAM.
 These models are designed to segment out everything in an image, providing detailed insights into the scene.